 Lynn Kearny, Artist

 I am an artist and lover of the western landscape.
 Painting lets me experience that place and my feelings for it intensely.
 Every few months I travel to northern New Mexico where I grew up, and now live in the landscape that inspires me.
 For almost 40 years my husband and I lived in Northern California, where we frequented the East Bay, coastal hills, Big Sur and the Sierra where I learned to paint with pastels.
 Every year or two my husband and I take a camping vacation to Colorado and Utah, hiking in the mountains and exploring interesting canyons.
 I make field sketches and take photos of vistas that captivate me.
 I’ve built a large archive of photographs and sketches in my studio to draw on for new paintings.
 Here in the Bay Area I go out plein air painting, looking for scenes that inspire.

 I respond to strong, well-defined form and color.
 I look for the bones and muscle of the land: rock, cliffs, mountain peaks, and foothills or straight-edged mesas with their broad debris skirts and the wide playas between.
 The blues and purples of the high peaks with their cloaks of dark green vertical pines and bright clouds of aspen are things I can see, smell, and feel.
-The cream, peach and russet hues of canyon country with its grey-green brush and brilliant turquoise sky make me want to grab them in my hands.
+The cream, peach and russet hues of canyon country with its grey-green brush and brilliant turquoise sky make me want to grab them with my hands.
 When I see these forms and colors in combination, I look for the composition that best expresses what I feel.

 The most important elements in a scene I create are form, value, color, and texture.
 Texture captures the look of rock, land, foliage, clouds and water in ways that suggest their actual appearance.
 Texture allows colors to appear through subsequent layers, creating harmony throughout the painting.
 I achieve this using the side of the pastel, stroking it across sanded paper like a paintbrush rather than drawing lines.